-Shredded Paper…. urgh… a pain to produce, and even more of a pain to dispose of… luckily both my parents actively make and use their own compost (CWC does not seem to like shredded paper in the recycling!?
-But, it is a source confusion for many…. so here is some information and tips to help you!
+Shredded Paper…. urgh… a pain to produce, and even more of a pain to dispose of… luckily both my parents actively make and use their own compost.
+Some councils do not seem to like shredded paper in the recycling!?
+But, it is a source confusion for many.
+Therefore, here is some information and tips to help you!

 Why is it Difficult to Recycle?

-Some local councils will accept shredded paper in your regular household recycling collections- they may, however, request that it is first placed in a paper bag/envelope first.
+Some local councils will accept shredded paper in your regular household recycling collections.
+However, they may request that it is first placed in a paper bag/envelope first.
 Ensure that you check with your local council’s policy before placing shredded paper into your recycling bin.

 There are two main reasons why the recycling of shredded paper is tricky / avoided:

 - Small pieces of paper can get trapped in the recycling machinery, which can be a fire hazard.
-A lot of local councils won’t collect shredded waste for recycling for this reason (although I am pretty sure that loose, shredded paper flying out of your paper recycling, would not please your local street cleaning team either!)
+For this reason, a lot of local councils won’t collect shredded waste for recycling.
+Although, I am pretty sure that loose, shredded paper flying out of your paper recycling, would not please your local street cleaning team either!

 Minimise Your Shredding

 - Only shred paper documents if they genuinely contain personal / confidential information on them e.g. credit card bill, bank statement… .
-Flyers / advertisements do not need to be shredded and can be put in your recycling bin for collection as usual.
+Flyers / advertisements do not need to be shredded.
+They can be put in your recycling bin for collection as usual.

 That said, moving to paper-free bills etc. reduces the amount you NEED to shred in the first place…